 -deploymentPassword <password>

 If this parameter is set, all of the passwords used within the solution will be set to the supplied value.
 The deploymentPassword parameter is intended for testing purposes, and should not be used in a production environment.
+If this parameter is not used, the script will generate and display 15-character strong passwords for every role.

 -deploymentPrefix <prefix>

 A string of 1 to 5 alphanumeric characters that will be used to create distinct resource group names.
-If you run the script multiple times, you must choose a different prefix each time to avoid conflicts with deleted groups in KeyVault.
+If you run the script multiple times, you must choose a different prefix each time to avoid conflicts with other resources.

 -enableADDomainPasswordPolicy